 Examples of how this could show itself include:

-It is important to remember that this division is not definitive and that tumours in one lobe/area can cause difficulties with cognitive functions that are listed under another lobe/area.
+However, it is important to remember that this division is not definitive and that tumours in one area can cause thinking difficulties listed under another area.

 In some cases, the removal of the tumour and the pressure it was causing on the brain, can lead to an improvement of cognition.